fireflycons/tips-for-CKA-CKAD-CKS/README.md

         * Command prompts (even if they are started by a service).
 This got me for a bit, as I had an Icecast server running as a service and this opened an invisible command prompt.
         * Services related to interfacing with phones.
         * Remote access services (TeamViewer, LogMeIn etc.)
-        * Collaboration software (MS Teams, Webex, Zoom, Slack etc.)
+        * Collaboration software (MS Teams, Webex, Zoom, Slack, Discord etc.)
 * Now you have to do all the photo and video fun!
 It is well worth having an external camera on a USB port with a fairly long cable for this.
 Currently (as of Jan 2024) the check in process goes like this
     1. Take a photo of your ID
     1. Take a photo of yourself - roughly passport perspective.